 Every 5 days or so I go through a head of broccoli and cauliflower, which is awesome…except that I am a creature of habit and simply make more as soon as it runs out.

 During my Sunday meal prep this week, I decided it was time to add in some other greens to get a variety of nutrients.
-I have tried making brussel sprouts in the past with very little success, but after trying them once again at a nice dinner I knew there had to be a recipe that would work for me!
+I’ve tried making brussels sprouts in the past with very little success, but after trying them once again at a nice dinner I knew there had to be a recipe that would work for me!

 I am all about batch cooking, so when I also decided to get crazy and make green beans I knew a big pan of roasted veggies was on tap.
 Plus by using some EVOO I would be getting some healthy fat in besides my weekly avocado habit.